tborda99/Bank_Marketing_campaign_Data_analysis/README.md

 The latex and markdowns are in Spanish.

 The project includes:
-- basic variables analysis and getting to know the dataset
+- basic variables analysis and getting to know the dataset.
+- heatmap correlations: Pearson and Spearman
+- Missing data visualization with missingo
 - seaborn plots
 - Train, Test split
 - sklearn confusion_matrix